ArghyaChatterjee/point_inspector/README.md

 </div>

 # Lidar Point Cloud Inpection
-## Point Cloud Without Texture Inspection in KITTI (.bin) format:
+## Point Cloud Without Texture Inspection in KITTI (.bin or .pcd) format:
-KITTI lidar files (.bin) are 10 times reduced in terms of no. of point clouds as well as size (MB) as compared to zed (or any rgbd sensor) generated point clouds.
+KITTI lidar files (.bin or .pcd) are 10 times reduced in terms of no. of point clouds as well as size (MB) as compared to zed (or any rgbd sensor) generated point clouds.
 ```bash
 # ROS1
 rosrun point_inspector point_inspector_node points:=/os1_cloud_node1/points